Mattala Rajapaksa (formerly Hambantota) International Airport, Sri Lanka

 The design of buildings and the airport infrastructure is planned to immingle with the environment.
 The airport uses 15% of energy needed to run the facility from natural renewable sources to reduce the carbon foot print.
 Existing water bodies are preserved and new water bodies are developed to maintain the ecological balance.

 Hambantota International Airport provides an alternate air transport link to Sri Lanka.
 It avoids the traffic congestion at Bandaranaike International Airport (BIA) by diverting some traffic.

 The Hambantota and Monaragala regions are economically developing with a great scope for growth.
 Presence of an airport near these regions helps in uplifting the economic and business activities.
 Direct and indirect employment opportunities are created for the people around the airport.

 The surrounding neighbourhood is a large agricultural zone and the cargo facility in the airport helps to enhance the export capacities of the country and increases the economic activity.

 The Government of Sri Lanka (GOSL) and Airport Authority of Sri Lanka (AASL) financed the project.
 Additionally a Chinese firm funded $210m for the project.

 China Harbour Engineering (CHEC) was selected as the contractor for the construction of the new airport.

 In April 2012, CHEC awarded a contract to Cassidian for installation of the TETRA radio communication network at the new airport.
-The product, Claricor, will be supplied to Queens Radio Marine Electronics of Sri Lanka, which will be responsible for the installation.
+The product, Claricor, was supplied to Queens Radio Marine Electronics of Sri Lanka, which was responsible for the installation.
 The network has an automatic vehicle location function, which is feasible to be integrated with the security systems of the airport.

 In February 2012, UK-based Systems Interface was contracted to supply and install Instrument Landing System (ILS), Doppler Very High Frequency Omni-directional Radar (DVOR) and Distance Measuring System (DME) on the runway.